-Gymnastics is a challenging sport and participants often suffer from injuries.
+Aging presents a challenge to continued sport and participants often suffer from injuries.
 The good news is that having an experienced physical therapist on your team will get you back into optimal form in minimal time.
-Are you wondering: “How do I find a good physical therapist who works with gymnasts near me?”
+Are you wondering: “How do I find a good physical therapist who works with elderly near me?”
 Then you’re in the right place!
 Keep reading to discover where to find such professionals, how to identify your therapist from the lot, and many other related concerns.
 Let’s begin!

-A gymnast at work is a beautiful sight to see as they appear to float effortlessly while performing gravity-defying routines.
-But a gymnast is always at risk of injuries such as:
+A health and fit elderly person at work is a beautiful sight to see as they appear to float effortlessly while performing vigorous routines.
+But an elderly althlete is always at risk of injuries such as: